-A few standard messages will help you spread the word in person and on social media networks.
-At the very least, have a 15-second elevator speech for when people ask you what you do for a living.
-Your elevator speech should touch on what you do, how you do it, why you're unique and finish with an ask.
+A few standard messages can help you spread the word in person and on social media networks.
+At the very least, have a 15-second elevator speech prepared for when people ask you what you do for a living.
+Your elevator speech should touch on what you do, how you do it, why you’re unique and finish with an ask.

 Use your mission statement as the starting point for these basic messages.
 For example, let’s say your mission statement is “I help people of Panamanian descent find out more about their ancestors.”